-Hebrews 9:27 says, "It is appointed for man to die once, and after that comes judgment."
+Hebrews 9:27 says, "And as it is appointed unto men once to die, but after this the judgment."
 Simply stated, everybody dies once, and then we stand before God to determine our final eternal destiny.

 We'll discuss what God says about "where" in a later chapter, so don't get ahead of me.
 For now, I want you to simply consider this question.